Preparing to search

 Government action and support for affected landowners depends on which of the three OPM management zones the affected trees are in.
 They are:

-A Defra-funded, Forestry Commission-led programme of OPM survey and control operates in the Control and Protected Zones.
-It is aimed at preventing the pest from spreading, and reducing its impacts.
+A Defra-funded, Forestry Commission-led programme of OPM survey and control operates in the Buffer and Pest Free Area.
+It is aimed at preventing the pest from spreading and reducing its impacts.
 The programme includes: